Wild Australia Show: Performance

-The Wild Australia Show performances evolved over the course of the tour as the performers adapted to different venues and audiences.
-The performances included demonstrations of skill, such as spear and boomerang throwing and staged conflicts, as well as ceremonial performances, corroborees, and dances.
-Meston acted as a narrator, educating the audience between performances and explaining the cultures and practices of the performers.
-At times, Meston himself would participate in combat displays with the Aboriginal performers.
+The Wild Australia Show's performances evolved over the course of the tour as the performers adapted to suit a variety of venues and audiences.
+The shows included demonstrations of skill, such as spear and boomerang throwing and staged conflicts, as well as ceremonial performances, corroborees, and dances.
+Meston acted as a narrator, delivering lectures to the audience between scenes and explaining the cultures and practices of the performers.
+At times, Meston himself would participate in displays of combat with the Aboriginal performers.
 Performers from the distinct cultural groups that made up the troupe performed dances inspired by their own traditions; for instance, Kaurareg dances were characterised by their use of drumming and masks, while the Wakaya members of the troupe would perform in feathered headdresses.
-The performances held outdoors featured athletic and pyrotechnic displays, such as "aerial flight of fire-tipped spears and boomerangs" and the staged burning of a settler's hut, while performances held indoors featured more detailed lectures from Meston and Purcell.
+Memmott suggests that the performers were likely given a significant degree of creative control and developed the performance based on their own cultures and traditions.
+The outdoor performances featured athletic and pyrotechnic displays, such as the throwing of flaming spears and boomerangs and the staged burning of a settler's hut, while the performances held indoors featured more detailed lectures from Meston and Purcell.

-Each Wild Australia Show performance would open with a war dance within a staged camp.
+Each performance opened with a war dance within a staged camp.
 This was followed by a series of five corroborees: the Wermugga (Cockatoo), Rengwinna (Goanna), Fish, Waka Linga (Crocodile), and Rah Min (Adolescents).
-The show included at least 11 distinct dances in total.
-Each performance would end with a staged scene of conflict inspired by the Australian frontier wars—violent conflicts between settlers and Indigenous peoples that were ongoing at the time.
+The show included at least 11 distinct dances.
+Each performance ended with a staged scene of conflict inspired by the Australian frontier wars (a series of violent conflicts between settlers and Indigenous peoples that was ongoing at the time).
 The frontier scene showed innocent settlers being attacked by Aboriginal warriors, who were then shot and killed by the Native Police.
-The anthropologist Paul Memmott has described the show's depiction of white settler innocence and Aboriginal aggression as an example of "settler denialism", calling it a "colonial fantasy [that] played into convenient mythologies about frontier life".
-The show took inspiration from Wild West shows, particularly Buffalo Bill's Wild West, which often depicted an attack on a homestead as its final act.
+Memmott has described the show's depiction of white settler innocence and Aboriginal aggression as an example of "settler denialism", calling it a "colonial fantasy [that] played into convenient mythologies about frontier life".
+The show took inspiration from Wild West shows, particularly from Buffalo Bill's Wild West, which often depicted an attack on a homestead as its final act.
 It was also inspired by American minstrel shows, which were popular in Queensland at the time.